stealthrabbi/example-java-http-client/README.md

 # example-java-http-client

-Java example of an HTTP client
+A basic example of making HTTP requests in Java, and serializing respones using Jackson.